Biscoff Macarons

 You can double or halve this recipe as needed.

-The yield and bake time will vary based on the size of macarons you pipe.
+The yield and bake time will vary based on the size of the macarons you pipe.
 I piped these shells with a diameter of 1 3/4-inches.

 image of matched up chocolate macaron shells